iter8-tools/docs/docs/tutorials/load-test-http.md

 template: main.html
 ---

-# Load test HTTP services inside Kubernetes with SLOs
+# Load test HTTP with SLOs

-Please refer to [your first experiment](../getting-started/your-first-experiment.md) which describes load testing and SLO validation of HTTP services running inside Kubernetes.
+[Your first experiment](../getting-started/your-first-experiment.md) describes how to load test an HTTP service inside Kubernetes and validate its [SLOs](slos.md).